 Scale insects are sap feeding bugs that gradually weaken plants.
 So called because a colony on the leaf or stem of plants resemble fish scales.

 Slugs and snails are very damaging to all manner of garden plants.
-Their silvery trails will tell you where they came from and where they've been lunching.
+Their silvery trails may help tell you where they came from.